AbrahamAlcaina/rxjs6/PITCHME.md

 ## Custom subscribe
   Real code reuse example

+Note:
+Here a production code taking advantage of the pipeline operator

 +++?code=src/rx/subscribe.mjs&lang=js&title=HOF subscribe
 @title[HOF subscribe]

 Note:
-Improvements
+Reusuable x-cutting concers, in this case have a subscribe that automatically logs on fails and finishes Improvements
-- Define a a custom subscribe to enhace cross-cutting concern
+- Define a a custom subscribe to enhace cross-cutting concerns
 - login, but why not unsubscribe
 - Easy vs Simple
 Subscribe